 Greek Feta Appetizer with Honey and Sesame

-Greek feta appetizer with honey and sesame and phyllo sheets that wrap the famous Greek cheese.
+Greek Feta Appetizer with Honey and Sesame and phyllo dough sheets that wrap the famous Greek cheese.

-The feta me meli is an appetizer/dessert/indulgence very tasty with a pleasant and enveloping flavor, also a great recipe for vegetarians.
+The feta me meli is a very tasty appetizer/dessert/delight with an enveloping and pleasant taste, also an excellent recipe for vegetarians.

-I served it with a slice of South African orange I found at the supermarket (very sweet) that cleanses the palate and gives an exquisite note to the whole and that I heartily recommend!
+I served it with a slice of South African orange I found at the supermarket (very sweet) that refreshes the palate and adds a delicious note to everything, and I highly recommend it!

-I love Greek cuisine recipes I cooked in restaurants with these specialties and hold special and beautiful memories in my heart with Simonetta and Nicos, whom I still hear and see, though unfortunately very rarely when they return to Italy in Bologna.
+I love Greek cuisine recipes I’ve cooked in restaurants with these specialties and carry in my heart special and beautiful memories with Simonetta and Nicos whom I still hear from and see, unfortunately very rarely when they return to Bologna.

-Working with them and then in my small trattoria Il terzo Cerchio in via Martelli in Bologna was magnificent, and if I were to be reborn, I would choose to work always and only in the kitchens of taverns and restaurants (especially in my own 😁), because it is a creative job in contact with people, and even if it keeps you very busy, seeing people, your clients, happy to share food, ideas, and smiles with you is the best for me!!!!!!!!!!!!! (the usual hopeless romantic ah ah but I’ll die like this)
+Working with them and then in my small trattoria Il terzo Cerchio in via Martelli in Bologna was magnificent, and if I were to be born again, I would choose to work always and only in the kitchens of taverns and restaurants (preferably in my own 😁), because it is a creative job in contact with people and even though it demands a lot, seeing people and your customers happy to share food, ideas, and smiles with you is the ultimate for me!!!!!!!!!!!!! (the usual hopeless romantic 😂 but I will die this way)

-I opened a channel of recipes open to everyone and free on WhatsApp, no notifications, and no sound, which you can subscribe to by clicking on the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet and a savory recipe !
+I have opened a channel of recipes open to everyone and free on WhatsApp with no notifications and no sound, which you can subscribe to by clicking on the link here https://whatsapp.com/channel/0029VaHbGIn9cDDig7Cw2x0F and every day you can read a sweet recipe and a savory one!

-On the blog, we find many recipes for an entire menu featuring Greek specialties, and in this collection of Greek recipes we find a TOTAL of 21 RECIPES, and I suggest among these:
+On the blog, we find many recipes for a menu full of Greek specialties, and in this collection of Greek recipes we find IN TOTAL 21 RECIPES and I suggest among these:

 feta sesame honey